 Once you’ve solved your sinus problem, I recommend that you continue to use the neti pot once daily, but without the garlic infusion.
 If you like, you can add the garlic infusion once in a while, just to keep things extra clean.
 If you keep up the neti pot habit, you’ll be amazed at how free and clear your sinuses feel!
 You’ll also get a huge boost to your Flowing Zen practice because your breathing will improve tremendously.

 If you have questions, comments, or a success story, please post them below!
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.